&

 The decision to have a separate ceremony and reception for our wedding happened by total accident but it was the best thing ever!
 For our ceremony, we eloped down the road to the Gold Coast with just 17 of our nearest and dearest friends and family over a three day holiday weekend.
 Two weeks later, we had a house party to celebrate in our home with our entire tribe of friends.
 And despite all the commotion going on behind the scenes, our guests were oblivious to our changing plans the whole time.
 In the end things worked out perfectly.
 To read the full wedding story click here (link to wedding story).

-Why you should seriously consider having your wedding ceremony and reception on different dates as seperate events:
+Why you should seriously consider having your wedding ceremony and reception on different dates as separate events:

-- It takes the pressure off during the most important part of your entire wedding celebration and that is your ceremony (you know, the whole reason you are spending all this money right?) not just the big ‘ass’ party you have planned for after it.
+• It takes the pressure off during the most important part of your entire wedding celebration, and that is your ceremony, not just the big party you have planned for after it.

-- Your mind will stay present during the ceremony making it even more special as you won’t be standing there amidst your vows thinking about whether uncle Ron and Aunty Marsh are going to get into a argument at the reception because they are in the same room together and bowl the entire dessert table down, whilst spilling red wine all over the bridal party.
+• Your mind will stay present during the ceremony, making it even more special.
+You won’t be standing there amidst your vows thinking about whether uncle Ron and Aunty Marsh are going to get into an argument at the reception.

-- With separate ceremony and reception events you literally get to have two weddings and re-live the moment!
-Which leads me to my next point,
+• With separate ceremony and reception events you literally get to have two weddings and re-live the moment.

-- You have the excuse to wear your wedding dress twice (if you want to) and I figure why not?
+• You have the excuse to wear your wedding dress twice, if you want to.
 It only cost you thousands!

-- It can be a way to save money!
+• It can be a way to save money.
 If you keep your wedding ceremony private you immediately take out the word ‘wedding’ when you plan your reception.
-Without the ceremony happening on the same day, your reception is technically a party!
-You will be amazed how much this alone drops down your prices for your big day.
+Without the ceremony happening on the same day, your reception is technically a party, and you’ll be amazed how much that alone drops the prices.

-- Forget the idea that anyone is missing out on your big day, because you just did them a favour and let them skip the boring part (the ceremony) and head straight to the fun part (the booze and food).
-Isn’t that why everyone loves weddings anyway?
-Keep your ceremony for your tear jerkers and show them how special they really are.
+• Forget the idea that anyone is missing out.
+You just did them a favour and let them skip straight to the fun part.
+Keep your ceremony for your nearest and dearest.

-So there you have it, splitting up your wedding to stage two events might not be everyone’s cup of tea but it was one of the greatest decisions we ever made, and it just might be yours too!
+So there you have it.
+Splitting up your wedding into two separate events might not be everyone’s cup of tea, but it was one of the greatest decisions we ever made, and it just might be yours too.

 Ms Zebra Says: I have always thought about the fact that so much planning goes into one day and then it’s over!
 What a ridiculously wonderful idea to spread it out between days/months to really make the most of your once in a lifetime!!